• Home

 Share

-If you’re a regular reader this article will probably come as no surprise to you.
-I’ve previously wrote articles on the problems with international trade and globalization.
+If you’re a regular reader, this article will probably come as no surprise to you.
+I’ve previously written articles on the problems with international trade and globalization.
 So, it’s no surprise I’m not in favor of a 100% isolationist policy or a 100% free trade policy.
-But I have never fleshed it out fully, so let’s get down to the brass tacks.
+But I have never fleshed it out fully, so let’s do so.

 Free Trade and Comparative Advantage